pipelight/doc.pipelight/guide/internal.md

 Basically, it **encapsulates your shell commands into another language.**

 This encapsulation provides you logging features and automatic triggers.
-Moreover it adds easy programming language abilities by bringing Typescript (Toml and Yaml) syntax to your script.
+Moreover it adds easy programming language abilities by bringing Javascript/Typescript (Toml and Yaml) syntax to your script.

 ## A simple representation